lbos7/lbos7.github.io/_projects/04-2D Physics Simulation from Scratch.md

 name: 2D Physics Simulation from Scratch
 tools: [Python, Lagrangian Dynamics]
 image: https://lbos7.github.io/media/jackbox.gif
-description: Simulation of a jack in a box with elastic impacts and external forces.
+description: Simulation of a jack in a box with elastic impacts and external forces
 ---

 # 2D Physics Simulation from Scratch